teodorlu/duct-unofficial-docs/README.md

 Hello, again!
 Can we update in-place?
 What happens if we just push a Git release?

+I've linked to Duct.
+Will that show up?

 ## License

 Copyright © 2019 FIXME